Created by Robert O. Saber

 Adding to the real cheese flavour is the fact that some of the books include a "Glossary of Terms Drawn From Thieve's Argot" at the back, full of hopelessly outdated slang.
 Thank God, though, because now I know that a blister is "a woman of loose morals."

-At the end of Murder Doll, Carl's married off to a woman he met while working in a case in a nudist colony (would I make this up?) but she's never mentioned in the rest of the series -- nor in the unofficial last book in the series, under his own name for another publisher, where Carl becomes Carl Guard.
+At the end of Murder Doll (1952), Carl's married off to a woman he met while working in a case in a nudist colony (would I make this up?) but she's never mentioned in the rest of the series -- nor in the unofficial last book in the series, published under the author's real name for yet another publisher, where Carl becomes Carl Guard.

 Respectfully submitted by Kevin Burton Smith.